-By the end of the fourteenth century the Mamuluks mostly consisted of Circassians from the North Caucasus and in 1382 they revolted initially in Syria which spread to Egypt and took control of the government.
+By the end of the fourteenth century, the Mamluks mostly consisted of Circassians from the North Caucasus and in 1382 they revolted initially in Syria which spread to Egypt and took control of the government.

-The revolt was mostly lead by Circassians Barakah and Barquq.
-The Bahri dynasty came to an end in 1382 when last Bahri Sultan Al-Salih Hajji was overthrown.
-Although Barquq was momentarily expelled in 1389 he regained the power in 1390 and established the Burji dynasty
+The revolt was mostly led by Circassians Barakah and Barquq.
+The Bahri dynasty came to an end in 1382 when the last Bahri Sultan Al-Salih Hajji was overthrown.
+Although Barquq was momentarily expelled in 1389 he regained power in 1390 and established the Burji dynasty

-In the initial part of the sixteenth century the Ottomans accused the Mamluks of assisting Saffavids against their interests.
-Although Mamluks tried to be at peace with both but in 1514 Salim I, the Ottoman emperor attacked an Egyptian vassel and sent his head to Al-Ashraf Qansuh al-Ghawri, the Mamluk Sultan.
+In the initial part of the sixteenth century, the Ottomans accused the Mamluks of assisting Saffavids against their interests.
+Although Mamluks tried to be at peace with both in 1514 Salim I, the Ottoman emperor attacked an Egyptian vassal and sent his head to Al-Ashraf Qansuh al-Ghawri, the Mamluk Sultan.

-There were different household under the leadership of an Ustad and Mamulks were organised among them.
-Mamluks used to remain loyal with their Ustads and fellow soldiers in the regiment.
+There were different households under the leadership of an Ustad and Mamluks were organized among them.
+Mamluks used to remain loyal to their Ustads and fellow soldiers in the regiment.

-The loyalty with the fellow soldiers was called as khushdashiya in Arabic.
+The loyalty to the fellow soldiers was called khushdashiya in Arabic.
 Mamluks’ sons were never treated as other Mamluks and they did not enter the ranks rather they became part of general society.
 In order to strengthen the ranks, more and more slaves were imported for this purpose.